 Metro Vancouver Region

-Offering permitting support, guidelines and access to municipal infrastructure.
+Delivering permitting support, guidelines and access to municipal infrastructure for incoming productions.

 This residential community overlooks the magnificent North Shore mountains and the picturesque waters of Indian Arm.
 Belcarra enjoys a superb natural setting providing residents and visitors alike with ample opportunity to enjoy a wide range of land and water-based recreational activities.